 Something about our trip seemed to be bringing the best out of people.
 Maybe it was the sheer novelty, the comical sight of three foreigners driving a battered, psychedelic Tuk-Tuk or maybe it was just that our plight brought out the better instincts of people and the kindness of strangers.

 By late afternoon we were approaching Kurukshetra, the site of the mythical battle of the Bhagavad Gita, when Tinkerbell cut out again.
 We rolled her to a mechanic only to find they couldn’t help us and couldn’t really communicate owing to a language barrier.
-Fortunately a nearby shopkeeper, tempted out by curiosity, offered his assistances by finding us another mechanic, taking us into his air conditioned house for food and drink and calling his friend up to keep us entertained.
+Fortunately, a nearby shopkeeper, tempted out by curiosity, offered his assistance by finding us another mechanic, taking us into his air-conditioned house for food and drink and calling his friend up to keep us entertained.

 The kindness and hospitality of this man was unparalleled, he closed up his shop for the day to help out three strange foreigners and in the morning even bought us breakfast.

 As the days and towns rushed by this became a familiar experience.
 We would break down, push start and change engine parts whilst sipping Chai in mechanics huts.
 Whilst the miles and miles of arid road were forgettable the kindness and touching generosity we encountered at each turn was not.

 Fond Farwell To Tinkerbell